VanderpoelLiam/liamvanderpoel.com/content/archive/uv.md

 └── tox.ini
 ```

-Then following the instructions in the newly created README, we first created the repository [pg-doom](https://github.com/VanderpoelLiam/pg-doom) on GitHub, then run:
+Then per the instructions in the newly created README, we create the repository [pg-doom](https://github.com/VanderpoelLiam/pg-doom) on GitHub, then run:

 ```shell
 git init -b main